Galilee campaign (67): Siege of Gamla

+Gush Halav and Tabor

+The Romans also captured the fortress on Mount Tabor.
+In Gush Halav, a town in Upper Galilee, rebel leader John of Gischala attempted to negotiate a surrender but instead fled with his followers during a brief Shabbat respite granted by Titus.
+When Titus returned, the city surrendered to the Romans.

+Another Roman force recaptured the coastal city of Jaffa, putting an end to the rebel activities that had flourished in Judaea's coast following Gallus's withdrawal.
+The rebels had engaged in piracy, disrupting connections with other parts of the empire and threatening vital grain supplies.
+The Romans were aided by a storm that destroyed the rebel fleet.

 Casualties

-According to Josephus, the Roman vanquishing of Galilee resulted in 100,000 Jews killed or sold into slavery.
+According to Josephus, the Roman vanquishing of Galilee resulted in 100,000 Jews being killed or sold into slavery.

 Aftermath

 By the year 68, Jewish resistance in the north had been crushed, and Vespasian made Caesarea Maritima his headquarters and methodically proceeded to cleanse the coastline of the country, avoiding direct confrontation with the rebels at Jerusalem.